apache/royale-docs/component-sets/jewel/jewel-list.md

 ## Overview

 The List class is a [DataContainer](component-sets/jewel/datacontainer) component that provides item selection and keyboard navigation through items (check DataContainer for more info about core List functionality).
-If you just need to show a list of items you can use a `DataContainer` if you need interaction with items then use List.
+If you just need to show a list of items you can use a `DataContainer`; if you need interaction with items, use `List`.

 List default item renderer is [ListItemRenderer](https://royale.apache.org/asdoc/index.html#!org.apache.royale.jewel.itemRenderers/ListItemRenderer){:target='_blank'}.
-When there's a need of any advanced item layout is recommended to extend ListItemRenderer renderer to create a custom render.
-List uses as well factories and data mappers for renderers that suport selection.
+When there's a need of any advanced item, we recommend using layout to extend ListItemRenderer to create a custom renderer.
+List can also use factories and data mappers for renderers that suport selection.

-This component supports scrolling by default and gives you control over roll over and row height for each cell in every column.
-Also you can programatically scroll to any item by index.
+This component supports scrolling by default and gives you control over rollover and row height for each cell in every column.
+You can also programatically scroll to any item by index.

 ## Example of use